rogerbinns/apsw/doc/couchdb.rst

-  With a large number of documents the view can take quite a while for CouchDB to calculate but is still quicker than sucking down all the data for SQLite to do so in most cases.
+  With a large number of documents the view can take quite a while for CouchDB to calculate but is still quicker than sucking down all the data for SQLite to calculate in most cases.
 Because the views are temporary they will eventually be discarded by CouchDB.

   This also means that Javascript's rules are used for evaluation in